thedevdojo/wave/wave/docs/installation.md

 In most cases it's a good idea to create a separate repo for your new project.
 This will also make it easier to [deploy our application to DigitalOcean](#deploy-to-do).

 If you are logged into your Github account, you can go to <a href="https://github.com/new" target="_blank">https://github.com/new</a> to create a new repository.
-Give it a name associated with your SAAS and click **Create Repository** (Keep this repo as public for now if you wish to deploy to DigitalOcean)
+Give it a name associated with your SAAS and click **Create Repository**

 ![create-repo.png](https://cdn.devdojo.com/images/march2021/create-repo.png)